Markusdreyer/plant-workshop/workshop-intro.deckset.md

 # What we're doing

 - Build a simple soil moisture sensor setup
-- Solder and connect the hardware
+- ~Solder and connect the hardware~
 - Upload code to an ESP32
 - Watch raw readings come in on a shared UI
-- Learn just enough electronics and embedded workflow to be dangerous
+- Learn just enough electronics and embedded workflow to be dangerous 😈

 ---